January 28, 2014 - 13:00 AMT

 During a joint press conference with Turkish President Abdullah Gul, Hollande said, “uncovering history is always painful, but must be done” urging Turkey to address the issue of the Armenian Genocide on the eve of its centennial.

-Hollande’s visit marks the first time a French president has visited Turkey in 22 years.
+Hollande’s arrival marks the first time a French president has visited Turkey in 22 years.

 Gul, on the other hand, said that the matter should be addressed by historians.